 Donating money using platforms like Kiva is one way to give back to society.
 I have used this company to make loans to many different types of businesses, including farmers in Africa, IT startups, companies creating clean water wells and students from Asia who were seeking an education to improve their families future.
 For those who would rather take a different approach, there are other ways to give back as well.

 You can volunteer, or “donate” your time as we noted above, at any number of places.
 We have previously talked and written about animal shelters, helping the elderly, the Salvation Army, mentoring, and more.
 Food pantries, soup kitchens, clinics, job centers, and many other charities are always in need of volunteers.
+There are even local business groups you can donate at to help upcoming entrepreneurs, ,including immigrants who start a great number of businesses.
 In fact, many of them are almost “begging” for help.
 I volunteer/mentor through SCORE as I previously indicated as well as some other groups.
 We have posted quite a bit about giving back, and read more on volunteering.

 No matter the result, it is still rewarding to try to help, whether financially or in some other way.
 Giving back and trying to help a business is one of the things that brings people confidence, builds pride, and it is a new challenge.
 It brings me many other positive feelings too, and it can be rewarding to do so.
 Many people who do give back often express the same positive feelings, and their are even medical benefits to volunteering.